alphabetsolutions/poloniexapi/README.md

 # poloniexapi
+Copyright Alphabet Investments & Alphabet Solutions 2017

-Make .NET able to interact with Poloniex API
+This software allows you to use .NET with Poloniex API